JohnThornley/PublicFootball/Julia/README.md

 - **Script.DataCalcs** - scripts for data calculation and persistence

 - **Script.PyPlot.BivariatePoissonPaper** - scripts for creating analysis and plots (via PyPlot) used in bivariate Poisson paper
-- **PyPlot.BivariatePoissonPaper** -- plots produced by scripts in **Script.PyPlot.BivariatePoissonPaper**
+- **PyPlot.BivariatePoissonPaper** - plots produced by scripts in **Script.PyPlot.BivariatePoissonPaper**

 - **Script.Plots.NotPaper** - scripts for creating analysis and plots (via Plots) not used in bivariate Poisson paper
 - **Plots.NotPaper** -- plots produced by scripts in **Script.Plots.BivariatePoissonPaper**

-- **Script.MultithreadedPerformance** - scripts for experimenting with multithreaded execution speedups
+- **Script.PyPlot.MultithreadedPerformance** - scripts for experimenting with multithreaded execution speedups
 - **PyPlot.MultithreadedPerformance** - plots produced by scripts in **Script.MultithreadedPerformance**

 ### Runnability:

-Please contact me if you want instructions on database setup and the data and code (Scala) for loading.
+Please contact me for instructions on database setup and the data and code (Scala) for loading.
 The following scripts are unrelated to the database and therefore directly runnable:

 - Lib\\BivariatePoisson.jl (lots of unit tests)